cortext/crawtext/README.md

 To define a query: (Query supports AND OR NOT * ? operators)

-`crawtext pesticides -q "pesticide?
+`crawtext pesticides pesticides -q "pesticide?
 AND DDT"`

 * Sources